 So, you're joining the Gucci gang.
 In case you've been saving up for some Gs of your own, you've probably already vetoed the numbers that you know aren't going to age as gracefully.
 Still unsure about which ones will?
-Here, we've rounded up six iconic options that'll stand the test of time.
+Here, we've rounded up six iconic Gucci bags that'll stand the test of time.
 Oh, and we've arranged them according to price, too, just to satisfy the finance fiend in you!

 Most Iconic Gucci Bags and Their Prices:

 The elegant Jacqueline Kennedy, or Jackie O. as she was known in later life, was undoubtedly a style icon.
 In the era she presided over the White House as First Lady and wife to President John F. Kennedy, her wardrobe memorably consisted of prim tweed skirt suits, pillbox hats, ropes of pearls, and smart pumps.
 But after her husband's bewildering assasination in 1963, her restrained taste also took a historic turn.
 Withdrawing from the public eye and now favoring outfits that hid more than they highlighted, she grew famously partial to enormous, dark, round sunglasses and the looser, wide-leg silhouettes of the '70s.
 Call it an expression of freedom from her former life or simply personal growth—either way, her relaxed slash elusive new look quickly became equally symbolic.
 Here's where the Gucci Jackie came in.